 - Library Cards:

-Getting your library card: You must present proof of your current permanent Moffat County address and a valid photo ID in order to obtain a library card.
-If your driver's license does not show your present address, you may use an imprinted check, utility bill, rent receipt, etc. No handwritten receipts will be accepted.
+Getting your library card: You must present a photo ID and have a current phone number in order to obtain a library card.
 There is no charge for your first card.

 Replacing your library card: Please notify the library at once if you lose your card.
 You must have a card to check out library items.
-To prevent unauthorized use of a lost or stolen card, you may purchase a replacement for a lost card, you will need to show your photo ID and pay a $6.00 replacement fee.
+To prevent unauthorized use of a lost or stolen card, you may purchase a replacement for a lost card.
+You will need to show your photo ID and pay a $10.00 replacement fee.

 - Check-Out Policies:

 You MUST have your card with you in order to check out library items.
 You must also show your card when you pick up an interlibrary loan item.
 If you are picking up or checking out an item for another patron, you must show that patron's card.

 New patrons: You are a "new" patron until you have held your library card for one month.
 New patrons may check out 3 items at a time.

 Regular patrons: You may check out 25 items at a time.

 Most library materials, such as books, periodicals, audio books, and CDs‚ can be checked out for two weeks.
 Exceptions are new adult fiction books, DVDs, and videos, which can be checked out for one week.
 The check-out period for interlibrary loans vary according to the policy of the lending library.
 Reference materials may not be checked out.
 There is a limit of 3 DVDs checked out per household at one time.